A Comprehensive Survey of Agents for Computer Use: Foundations, Challenges, and Future Directions: Introduction

 \subsection{Survey Methodology}

 The field of ACUs is fragmented and lacks a unified terminology, making a classic systematic review infeasible.
 We therefore employed an iterative, semi-structured collection process combining expert knowledge with snowball sampling techniques.
-Our methodology comprised the following phases:
+As visualized in \cref{fig:methodology}, our methodology comprised the following phases:

 \begin{description} \item[Initial collection:] Based on domain expertise and exploratory keyword-based searches, we compiled an initial set of candidate publications.
 Given the rapid evolution of this domain, we included both peer-reviewed and preprint works to reflect the state-of-the-art.
 We conducted a semi-structured search using Google Scholar and Semantic Scholar, combining keywords such as ``AI agent'', ``LLM/LVM agent'', and ``computer use''.
-We only collect the papers from the last 5 years (2020-2024). \item[Publication selection:] After initial collection, we filtered the literature and included publications after carefully reviewing their titles, abstracts, and additional parts of their content for fit, using the criteria catalog described below.
+We only collect the papers from the last $7$ years (2018-2024). \item[Publication selection:] After initial collection, we filtered the literature and included publications after carefully reviewing their titles, abstracts, and additional parts of their content for fit, using the criteria catalog described below.
 The selection was conducted by two researchers independently, followed by a consensus discussion.
 Since some publications are preprints, we evaluated them by using domain knowledge and checked their consistency with emerging trends to mitigate quality concerns. \item[Snowballing:] We used backward snowballing for adding references and forward snowballing for determining saturation: For each selected publication, we analyzed its references (backward), and for randomly selected works, we analyzed citations (forward) and checked whether additional relevant works could be identified.
-We iteratively repeated this process until no additional relevant papers emerged, ensuring thematic saturation. \end{description}
+We iteratively repeated this process until no additional relevant papers emerged, ensuring thematic saturation. \item[Data Analysis and Synthesis:] To develop the taxonomy, we employed an inductive approach.
+We extracted key attributes from the final set of papers (e.g., input modalities, action spaces, evaluation metrics) and grouped them into high-level dimensions.
+This process was iterative; as new properties emerged during data extraction, the taxonomic dimensions were refined to ensure they covered both agent architectures and dataset characteristics comprehensively. \end{description}

 The selection criteria for the collection process for both agent and dataset papers are defined as follows: